ottotsuma/software-engineer-website/src/components/Monad/notes.md

 https://guides.github.com/features/mastering-markdown/

-Re-Write all early story to have 1 - 9 being mage, no element and at level 10 you find out your element so they can change class like the rouge and fighter.
+Re-Write all early story to have 1 - 9 being mage, no element and at level 10 you find out your element so they can change class like the rogue and fighter.
 Chapter 13 and earlier.
 # Random Ideas:

 Strength[2]	Strength increases Physical Attack Power and the weight behind each attack.